tonysoutha/csci3081/labs/lab15_Regression_Test/README.md

   If your make executes successfully, your regression test driver executable will be a file named: *regression_test* in the directory:
 _project/build/bin_.

-  If your makefile in the _project/src_ directory does successfully create an executable file named *regression_test* in the _project/build/bin_ directory, make a backup copy of your makefile in your _project/src_ directory, and copy the makefile from lab14 into your _project/src_ directory.
+  If your makefile in the _project/src_ directory does *not* successfully create an executable file named *regression_test* in the _project/build/bin_ directory, make a backup copy of your makefile in your _project/src_ directory, and copy the makefile from lab14 into your _project/src_ directory.
 Make sure your are in the _project/src_ directory.

   Then type: **make regression_test** on the command line.